UmeHabibasaleem/food-order/README.md

 # food-order
-this project is related to small food ordering system.hello
+this project is related to small food ordering system.hellow